Boreumdal/mlv-fblayout-react/README.md

 # mlv-fblayout-react

-## Facebook like layout using React and Tailwind.
+Facebook like layout using React and Tailwind.
 For educational and training purposes only.

+### How to use:

+- Download and extract.
+- Open on VS Code and open on terminal.
+- Run command `npm i` to install dependencies and modules.
+- After modules installation, now run `npm run dev` to start the program.